projectatomic/atomic-enterprise-training/eap-latest-setup.md

 If you are not using the "example.com" domain and the training example hostnames, modify `/etc/ansible/hosts` accordingly.

+Also, if you are using multiple NICs and will be trying to direct various traffic to different places, you will need to take a look at [Generic Cloud Install](#generic-cloud-install) to learn more about the syntax of Ansible's `hosts` file.

 ### Run the Ansible Installer
 Now we can simply run the Ansible installer: